KGLiDS: A Platform for Semantic Abstraction, Linking, and Automation of Data Science

+Furthermore, Auto-Suggest~\cite{Auto-Suggest} learns from a collection of data science notebooks to recommend operations, such as Join, Pivot, Unpivot, and GroupBy -- but does not offer support for more complex tasks.
+AutoML systems, such as~\cite{autosklearn, flaml}, learn to predict mainly a classifier and perform hyper-parameter tuning.
+Nevertheless, these systems are limited to analyzing raw datasets and code and, therefore, cannot capture and exploit the semantics of data science artifacts.
+Although there are a few techniques~\cite{graph4code, code_ontology, hmm_java_ontology} to provide machine-readable semantic abstractions of software code, the majority of these systems target statically-typed languages such as Java, the vast majority of data science pipelines are written in Python, a dynamic language, for which accurate static analysis is challenging or even infeasible in some cases~\cite{pycg}.

-In conclusion, although some techniques have been proposed for dataset and pipeline discovery, they (i) have been studied in isolation, (ii) come with several shortcomings, and (iii) have not been integrated in existing platforms that can be used in practice.
-In this paper, we therefore propose {\sysname}, a fully-fledged platform powered by knowledge graphs capturing the semantics of data science artifacts, incl. both datasets and pipelines as well as their interconnections.
-To the best of our knowledge, {\sysname} is the first system to encapsulate both aspects of data science in a single representation.
-In summary, the contributions of this paper are:
+This paper addresses these challenges and proposes an approach tailored specifically to the requirements of data science artifacts.
+We developed {\sysname}, a fully-fledged platform powered by knowledge graphs capturing the semantics of data science artifacts, including both datasets and pipelines, as well as their interconnections.
+To the best of our knowledge, {\sysname} is the first platform to combine both dataset and pipeline discovery in a holistic approach.